chaosarium/anki-minimal-language-learning-template/README.md

 A custom language learning template designed for Anki

 > ***Note: this template is only tested on MacOS currently.
-More works are probably needed to make it compatable with other platforms***
+More works are probably needed to make it compatible with other platforms***

 ## Preview